Casa de las Américas Prize

 The Casa de las Américas Prize (Premio Literario Casa de las Américas) is a literary award given by the Cuban Casa de las Américas.
 Established in 1959, it is one of Latin America’s oldest and most prestigious literary prizes.

 The award is presented for works in Spanish, Portuguese, English, and French by writers from Latin America and the Caribbean.
-In addition to the main categories of fiction, poetry, and essays, there are categories for narrative and children's literature.
+In addition to the main categories of fiction, poetry, and essays, it also includes categories for narrative and children’s literature.

 History

 The award was founded in 1959 as the Hispanic American Literary Competition (Concurso Literario Hispanoamericano), as a Latin American counterpart to the British Booker Prize and the U.S. Pulitzer Prize.
 It was renamed as the Latin American Literary Competition (Concurso Literario Latinoamericano) in 1964, and has been presented under its current name since 1965.

-Since 1960, the main categories are novels, poetry, short stories, drama, and essays in Spanish.
-In 1970, a new category was added for testimonial narratives, and in 1973, the awards in the essay and testimonio categories were expanded to include works in Portuguese by Brazilian authors.
-A category for children's literature was added in 1975, and works by Caribbean authors in English and French have been eligible in all genres of fiction since 1976 and 1978, respectively.
-Since 1978, works by Brazilian authors in Portuguese are eligible in all categories.
+Since 1960, the main categories have been novels, poetry, short stories, drama, and essays in Spanish.
+In 1970, a new category was added for testimonial narratives, and in 1973, the essay and testimonio awards were expanded to include works in Portuguese by Brazilian authors.
+A category for children’s literature was introduced in 1975, and works by Caribbean authors in English and French have been eligible in all fiction genres since 1976 and 1978, respectively.
+Since 1978, works by Brazilian authors in Portuguese have been eligible in all categories.
 In 2000, three honorary awards were established in the categories narrative, essay, and poetry.

 Due to the growing diversity of genres and categories, awards in some categories are now presented in alternate years, and awards are not always presented in every category.